aoloe/php-senape/README.md

   - [ ] find an algorithm for a  + only ranking
   - [ ] submission time only ranking
   - [ ] should the visitor be able to sort the comments?
+- [ ] add the avatars
+  - [ ] find a way to display the rules for the avatars
+  - [ ] if the name starts with '@' look for a twitter avatar
+  - [ ] if the email is in open thing, display the related avatar

 ## Possible features